Super soft-baked chocolate chip cookies with salted caramel and pecans. One of the best chocolate chip cookies of all time!

 How to Make Soft Chocolate Chip Cookies

-The dough for today’s cookies is the same dough as my Soft Chocolate Chip Cookies.
+The dough for today’s cookies is the same dough as my soft chocolate chip cookies, which also inspired these triple chocolate chip cookies (so versatile!).
 Cornstarch, my secret weapon in cookie recipes, makes a silent appearance yet again.
 I’ve told you before and I’ll tell you again, I swear by cornstarch in my chocolate chip cookies!

 - Adding cornstarch to your cookie dough will produce softer-than-ever cookies!
 It doesn’t impact the flavor at all.
 One bite of your tender cookie and you’ll wonder why you haven’t added cornstarch to your chocolate chip cookies this whole time.
-We add a touch to our chewy chocolate chip cookies and shortbread cookies, too.
+We add a touch to our chewy chocolate chip cookies, Biscoff chocolate chip cookies, and shortbread cookies, too.